A Q&A with Fairtrade’s Senior Cotton and Textiles Lead, Subindu Garkhel.

-On the heels of Fashion Revolution Week, we spoke to Subindu Garkhel about how the Fairtrade standards are making an impact in the textile supply chain and helping pave the way to a fairer and more sustainable fashion future.
+We spoke to Subindu Garkhel about how the Fairtrade standards are making an impact in the textile supply chain and helping pave the way to a fairer and more sustainable fashion future.

 Fairtrade International: This month marks the eighth anniversary of the Rana Plaza disaster.
 Eight years later, can we be satisfied with the progress that has been made in ensuring the textile industry is safer, greener, and fairer?

 Subindu Garkhel: We have seen progress in the textile industry but there’s still much to do and we’re not moving fast enough.
 The progress has also not been uniform.
 We’re still struggling with workers and farmers receiving poverty wages.
 The industry continues to be one of the largest polluters.

 Compared to eight years ago, there are now more efforts being made to work towards fair wages and human rights due diligence, to address environmental concerns, and conduct better purchasing practices.
 But we would certainly like to see the industry do more and do it faster.

 Fairtrade International has joined 29 other signatories to call on clothing companies and government regulators to ensure full supply chain transparency in the clothing sector.
 Why is this call necessary and what does Fairtrade hope to achieve with it?